 Download the Press Release (PDF)

-Columbus, Ohio – As the Columbus Region emerges as a burgeoning hub for cutting-edge research, particularly in life sciences and manufacturing, a new report underscores the critical need for immediate action to address the acute shortage of wet lab space.
+COLUMBUS, Ohio – As the Columbus Region emerges as a burgeoning hub for cutting-edge research, particularly in life sciences and manufacturing, a new report underscores the critical need for immediate action to address the acute shortage of wet lab space.
 The report, titled “Enabling Innovation: Unpacking the Urgent Need for Wet Lab Space in the Columbus Region” includes insights from multiple state and national experts, all of whom expressed serious concerns about the consequences of the lack of available wet lab space on the Region’s future growth in life sciences and related industries.
 A wet lab is a specialized laboratory space designed with unique features (equipment, ventilation, storage, etc.) to support cutting-edge life science research.

 According to the report, with the striking growth of research and development over the past five decades, the Columbus Region is now at an inflection point that could determine its growth trajectory for years to come.
 However, the lack of available wet lab space for emerging startups and private companies poses a significant threat to the continued expansion of the life sciences sector and the broader economy.
 The report’s key findings focus on the lack of wet lab space, the related impact on future growth, progress occurring in other regions, recommendations, and the path forward to address the gap in supply.